Syria refuses to ‘bow’ to US sanctions

 The first designations target 39 people or entities, including Assad and his wife Asma -- the first time she has been slapped with US sanctions.
 Secretary of State Mike Pompeo called the sanctions "the beginning of what will be a sustained campaign of economic and political pressure to deny the Assad regime revenue and support it uses to wage war and commit mass atrocities against the Syrian people".

-Muallem said such comments were part of a "chorus of lies", arguing that "those seeking the interests of the Syrian people wouldn’t conspire against their livelihoods".
-Syrians should try to use the latest sanctions as an "opportunity to advance the national economy, achieve self-sufficiency, and deepen our cooperation with friends and allies", he said.
+Muallem said such comments were part of a "chorus of lies", arguing that "those seeking the interests of the Syrian people wouldn´t conspire against their livelihoods".

-Assad, backed by Russia and Iran, has won back control of most of Syria after a nine-year war that has killed more than 380,000 people and displaced over half of the country’s pre-war population.

-Muallem said the latest sanctions would fail to pressure Syria into "abandoning our alliances and our support for the resistance and to embark on the path of normalisation with Israel".
-Syria is in the grips of a severe economic crisis compounded by sanctions.